Don’t you just hate hagglers? I mean the people who complain about your price points being too high, especially when they try to negotiate you down.

 Offer payment plans

 When I used to sell the Quick Sprout Traffic System, some people felt it was a bit too expensive.
-They didn’t like the fact that I was charging $197 for an eBook, and video/audio training.
+They didn’t like the fact that I was charging $197.00 for an eBook and video/audio training.

-Although both pricing plans in total were more expensive than the original price of $197, the 3 payments plan option converted at 34% more than the original offering and the 4 payment plan option converted at 52% better than the original.
+Although both pricing plans in total were more expensive than the original price of $197.00, the 3-payments plan option converted at 34% better than the original offering, and the 4-payment plan option converted at 52% better than the original.

-With the 3 payment plan option I still got complaints about my prices being too high, but with the 4 payment plan option, I got almost no complaints.
-Plus I was able to charge more than the original price of $197.
+With the 3-payment plan option, I still got complaints about my prices being too high, but with the 4-payment plan option, I got almost no complaints.
+Plus, I was able to charge more than the original price of $197.00

 Explain what you don’t charge for

-When people start to complain about your price points, you should explain how you go the extra mile for your customers and all of the little things you do for free.
+When people start to complain about your price points, you should explain that you go the extra mile for your customers and talk about all of the little things you do for free.